-Refundable credits.
+Refundable credits

 Refundable credits reduce the amount of tax that you owe.
 Any amount that is more than your tax liability is treated the same way as an overpayment.
 Refundable credits not explained here are claimed on Schedule OR-ASC-NP.

-For more information about refundable credits, see the Schedule OR-ASC and OR-ASC-NP Instructions or "Credits" in Publication OR-17.
+For more information about refundable credits, see "Credits" in Publication OR-17.

 Earned income credit.
 Oregon's earned income credit is a percentage of the earned income tax credit (EITC) claimed on your federal return.
 The percentage is based on the age of your youngest dependent at the end of the tax year.
 Note to RDPs: You may claim this credit if you would otherwise qualify for the EITC using your "as if" federal return.

-Note: If you can't claim the federal EITC or can only claim a portion of the federal EITC because you, your spouse, or your child(ren) do not have an SSN that is valid for work or are using an ITIN, you may qualify for the earned income credit for ITIN filers.
-See Schedule OR-EIC-ITIN Instructions or Publication OR-17 for additional information.
+Schedule OR-EIC-ITIN.
+If you can't claim any or all of the federal EITC because you, your spouse, or your child(ren) do not have an SSN that is valid for work or are using an ITIN, you may qualify for Oregon's earned income credit for ITIN filers.
+See Schedule OR-EIC-ITIN Instructions for more information.
+The schedule and instructions are available in English and Spanish.
+Download them from our website or contact us to order them.

+Credit amount.
 Use Table 7 and the following worksheet to figure your credit.
+Your credit must be prorated using your Oregon percentage.

 Table 7.
-EIC percentage
+EITC percentage